 - 4. A beneficiary deed may designate a successor grantee beneficiary.
-If the beneficiary deed designates a successor grantee beneficiary, the deed must state the condition on which the interest of the successor grantee beneficiary would vest. - 4.
-If real property is owned by persons as joint tenants with the right of survivorship, a deed that conveys an interest in the real property to a grantee beneficiary designated by all of the then owner transfers the interest to the designated grantee beneficiary effective on the death of the last surviving owner.
-If a beneficiary deed is executed by fewer than all of the owners of real property owned as joint tenants with right of survivorship, the beneficiary deed is valid if the last surviving owner is one of the persons who executes the beneficiary deed.
+If the beneficiary deed designates a successor grantee beneficiary, the deed must state the condition on which the interest of the successor grantee beneficiary would vest. - 5.
+If real property is owned by individuals as joint tenants with right of survivorship, a deed that conveys an interest in the real property to a grantee beneficiary designated by all of the surviving owners and expressly states that the deed is effective on the death of the last surviving owner transfers the interest to the designated grantee beneficiary effective on the death of the last surviving owner.
+If a beneficiary deed is executed by fewer than all of the owners of real property owned as joint tenants with right of survivorship, the beneficiary deed is valid if the last surviving owner is one of the individuals who executes the beneficiary deed.
 If the last surviving owner did not execute the beneficiary deed, the transfer lapses and the deed is void.
-An estate in joint tenancy with right of survivorship is not affected by the execution of a beneficiary deed that is executed by fewer that all of the owners of the real property, and the rights of a surviving joint tenant with right of survivorship prevail over a grantee beneficiary named in a beneficiary deed. - 6.
-A beneficiary deed is valid only if the deed is executed and recorded, as provided by law, in the office of the county clerk and recorder of the county in which the property is located, before the death of the owner or the last surviving owner.
+An estate in joint tenancy with right of survivorship is not affected by the execution of a beneficiary deed that is executed by fewer than all of the owners of the real property, and the rights of a surviving joint tenant with right of survivorship prevail over a grantee beneficiary named in a beneficiary deed. - 6.
+A beneficiary deed is valid only if the deed is executed and recorded, as provided by law, in the office of the county recorder of the county in which the property is located, before the death of the owner or the last surviving owner.
 A beneficiary deed may be used to transfer an interest in real property to the trustee of a trust even if the trust is revocable. - 7.
 A beneficiary deed may be revoked at any time by the owner or, if there is more than one owner, by any of the owners who executed the beneficiary deed.
-To be effective the revocation must be executed and recorded, as provided by law, in the office of the county clerk and recorder of the county in which the real property is located, before the death of the owner who executes the revocation.
+To be effective the revocation must be executed and recorded, as provided by law, in the office of the county recorder of the county in which the real property is located, before the death of the owner who executes the revocation.
 If the real property is owned as joint tenants with right of survivorship and if the revocation is not executed by all the owners, the revocation is not effective unless executed by the last surviving owner. - 8.
-If an individual who is a recipient of Medicaid conveys an interest in real property by means of a beneficiary deed, the department of public health and human
+If an individual who is a recipient of Medicaid conveys an interest in real property by means of a beneficiary deed, the department of human services may assert a